thespcrewroy/TutorialHell/WebDevelopment/React/Projects/3DFolio/Notes.md

 - Copy and paste the css starter code of mostly gradients, box shadows, 3 tailwind imports, and a font import
 - Copy and paste the styles.js starter code, where there are some useful tailwind utility styles for the hero and section texts
 - Update the tailwind config with the starter code which contains some primary, secondary, and teritary colors, box shadow, screen, and background image
+- Create a utils folder and copy over the motion.js starter code
+- Create a constants folder and copy over the constants.js starter code which contains all of the content for the application inclusing the services, technologies, expereinces, testimonials, and projects.
+Instead of placing the text within the code, it is placed in a single source content file where you can change it once, and it will be referenced everywhere else